ghsecuritylab/Fork-AndreDVJ-advancedtomato-arm/README.md

 * Updated NTFS-3G driver
 * Updated dnsmasq
 * Updated nano
+* Updated OpenSSL
 * Removed wireless antenna options and nvram values, as they're pointless on ARM routers.
 * Other cherry-picked tweaks and fixes from many other repositories.
 See commits for history.
+* Added ExFAT filesystem driver, from oneleft
+* Added h5ai feature, from oneleft

 Some of these changes are functionally pointless, but may offer potential bug and security fixes.
-Firmware size increased around 100K compared to Shibby builds.
+Firmware size increased around 600K compared to Shibby builds.
 Should not be an issue to routers with 32MB of flash memory and beyond.

-I only have a Netgear R7000 router, so I don't have any other unit to test my builds.
+I only have a Netgear R7000 router, so I don't have any other unit to test any other build.
 Build/flash at your own risk.

 If you see any issues or want to request a specific build, please let me know.

+If anyone wants to pick up my changes and merge them to your repository, feel free and go ahead.
+That's the reason Tomato is an open-source project.